 Perx customization helps your brand thrive

 No two brands are exactly alike, which means customization is always relevant from a rewards and loyalty standpoint.
-This is one reason to choose the Perx Lifestyle Marketing Platform as the backbone of your organization’s rewards and loyalty program.
+This is one reason to choose the Perx Loyalty and Engagement Platform as the backbone of your organization’s rewards and loyalty program.

 The Perx platform’s Rules Engine allows a high level of control over rewards triggers, right out of the box.
 By designing a system of tailored rewards based on what various groups of customers actually want for your business, you can deliver a rewards program with fewer obvious points of disengagement and a smoother customer journey overall.

 The value of a rewards strategy is at its greatest when consumers actually want to use it and engage with it.
 Customization via a powerful rules engine puts this goal within reach for your brand.
-Request a demo of the Perx Lifestyle Marketing Platform to see this solution in action.
+Request a demo of the Perx Loyalty and Engagement Platform to see this solution in action.